Tampa Stadium: Heat

-Tampa Stadium was built almost exclusively of concrete.
-Throughout its existence, exterior walls were painted light tan or white or left as bare concrete, as were the flooring surfaces.
-Seating consisted of long aluminum benches, and there was no roof or overhang of any kind over the field or seating areas.
+The minimalist bowl design of Tampa Stadium lowered construction and maintenance costs and allowed for very good sight lines, but the lack of a roof or overhang of any kind also exposed both spectators and players to the full brunt of Tampa's subtropical climate.
+This was especially true after the stadium was fully enclosed for the Buccaneers' 1976 inaugural season, cutting off breezes which had flowed through the open endzones.
+The structure was built almost exclusively of concrete.
+The exterior walls were painted light tan or white or left bare, which reflected heat and light, and the seating consisted of long aluminum benches which became very hot to the touch.

-While the stadium's minimalist design allowed for very good sight lines, it also exposed both spectators and players to the full brunt of Tampa's subtropical climate.
-This was especially true after the stadium was fully enclosed for the Bucs' 1976 inaugural season, cutting off breezes which had flowed through the open endzones.
 While fans could retreat under the grandstands to the shade of the wide concourses where concessions and restrooms were located, players and personnel on the field had no such recourse.
 Cooling equipment was usually placed near the sideline benches.
-The Buccaneers were also allowed to wear their white jerseys at home, forcing their opponents to suffer in their darker (and hotter) jerseys.
+On hot days, usually at the beginning of the season, the Buccaneers usually chose to wear their white jerseys at home, as NFL home teams choose whether to wear their team color or white uniforms.
+This forced their opponents to suffer in their darker (and hotter) jerseys.
 During the summer and early autumn, events in the stadium were often scheduled in the evening hours to avoid the often oppressive afternoon heat and humidity.
 In another nod to local weather, the natural grass playing surface was highly crowned to provide rapid drainage during Tampa's intense thunderstorms, with the sidelines almost 18 inches lower than the center of the field.